reapit/foundations/packages/connect-session/README.md

 // Handles redirect to login - defaults to constructor redirect uri but I can override if I like. reapitConnectBrowserSession.connectLoginRedirect(redirectUri: string)

+// String representation of the original path and query (eg '/some-path?someQuery=true'), of the page I was on before I
+// started the OAuth flow.
+We cache this in the state object before redirecting to the authorize endpoint as a convenience
+// so that I can preserve the state of my app on page refresh.
+Defaults to null if no state param exists in my current URI.
+// You may not find this behavior desireable so the module does not perform the redirect by default, however if you do
+// you will need to use this value in your code appropriate to your front end stack eg using a redirect component in React Router reapitConnectBrowserSession.connectInternalRedirect

 // A convenience getter to check if my app has been loaded inside RPS / Desktop / Agency Cloud reapitConnectBrowserSession.connectIsDesktop

 // A convenience getter to check if my app has a valid session reapitConnectBrowserSession.connectHasSession

 ```

 ## React Usage